Singapore's Covid-19 travel lane with Germany: Should you go?

 Another Singaporean, Ms Sim Chi Yin, found the rising number of recent Covid-19 infections around the world, including in Germany, "quite worrying".

 "Overall, measures here are much more relaxed than in Singapore… There's a different attitude about it here: It's more about living with a pervasive virus," said Ms Sim, 42, an artist who lives in Berlin with her Canadian husband and toddler son.
-"If we go out, we try to be outdoors mostly if we go out, and we have our own hand-washing and sanitising rules at home."
+"We try to be outdoors mostly if we go out, and we have our own hand-washing and sanitising rules at home."

 She added: "I think, in the end, we will have to learn to live with this virus and adapt to having it in our lives.
 Time cannot keep standing still."